-These measures were evaluated qualitatively against the study objective and other preliminary criteria, including sufficient storage capacity, effects on other project purposes, and efficiency (Table 4-1).
-The sufficient storage capacity metric indicates whether or not there was sufficient existing capacity, or the ability to create new capacity, for each measure.
+Each measure was formulated to deliver an equivalent amount of water supply (4 MGD).
+These measures were evaluated qualitatively against the study objective and other preliminary criteria, including effects on other project purposes, effectiveness, and efficiency (Table 4-1).
 The "Effect on Other Project Purposes" metric considers impacts to other authorized project purposes.
-The efficiency criteria is the extent to which the measure is the most cost-effective means of achieving the objectives.
-Existing information, perimetric cost estimates from previous studies, and best professional judgement was used to evaluate this criterion.
-Generally, those measures that met the study objective and had no effect to other project purposes were carried forward for consideration as an alternative.
+The effectiveness criteria is the degree to which the measure will achieve the study objectives and be the most cost-effective.
+Existing information, perimetric cost estimates from previous studies, and best professional judgement was used to evaluate the cost efficiency criterion.
+The relative cost of each measure was developed based on existing information.
+Each measure was compared to each of the other measures and then assigned a favorable or unfavorable qualitative rating.